 To finish it off, a short preview of what awaits the winner.
 The World Championship Match will take place from 24 November – 16 December 2021 in Dubai.

-Caruana has shown in 2018 that he is a serious contender for the title in a Match against Magnus.
-I would give him the highest chances with around 35%.
+Caruana showed in 2018 that he is a serious contender for the title in a Match against Magnus.
+I would give him the highest chance with around 35%.
 For all the other players I think their chances would be very limited.
-I simply do not see them putting up a big fight and would give them 25% or less chances of winning the title.
+I simply do not see them putting up a big fight and would give them a 25% or less chance of winning the title.

-Any way, I am super curious to see the spectacle unfold soon enough!
-I will be watching, although I am also playing at the exact same dates of the Candidates.
-If you are fed up by super deep preperation and simply want to see some fighting chess, you can watch the action of the Swiss Qualifier for the FIDE World Cup.
+Anyway, I am super curious to see the spectacle unfold soon enough!
+I will be watching, although I am also playing on the exact same dates as the Candidates.
+If you are fed up with super deep preparation and simply want to see some fighting chess, you can watch the action of the Swiss Qualifier for the FIDE World Cup.

 And now you tell me: who do you think will win and who are you rooting for to win?
 Curious to hear your picks!